-FieldRowPanel should be used in combination with col class names added to each of the child Panels of the FieldRowPanel.
+By default, the panel is divided into equal-width columns, but this can be overridden by adding col\ class names to each of the child Panels of the FieldRowPanel.
 The Wagtail editing interface is laid out using a grid system, in which the maximum width of the editor is 12 columns.
 Classes col1-col12 can be applied to each child of a FieldRowPanel.
 The class col3 will ensure that field appears 3 columns wide or a quarter the width. col4 would cause the field to be 4 columns wide, or a third the width.